noahbenson/jekyll-now/_posts/2018-05-14-HCP-Retinotopy.md

 ## Introduction

-This page documents the 2018 VSS Poster and SfN Presentation on the HCP 7T Retinotopy Dataset by Benson, Jamison, Vu, Arcaro, et al. A PDF of the poster can be found below along with details about the broader project and links to relevant resources.
+This page documents the 2018 VSS Poster and SfN Presentation on the HCP 7T Retinotopy Dataset by Benson, Jamison, Vu, Arcaro, *et al*.
+A PDF of the poster can be found below along with details about the broader project and links to relevant resources.
 Please contact [Noah Benson](mailto:nben@nyu.edu) for inquiries.

-The HCP 7T retinotopy dataset is more fully documented in a paper, currently available on bioarxiv, currently in press at the Journal of Vision.:
+The HCP 7T retinotopy dataset is more fully documented in a [paper](https://doi.org/10.1101/308247), currently available on bioarxiv and in press at the Journal of Vision:

 Benson NC, Jamison KW, Arcaro MJ, Vu AT, Glasser MF, Coalson TS, Van Essen DV, Yacoub E, Ugurbil K, Winawer J, Kay K (**2018**) The HCP 7T Retinotopy